Skip to main content

 Extensions: PostgreSQL's Secret Weapon

-This is where PostgreSQL pulls away from MySQL entirely.
+Where PostgreSQL pulls away from MySQL entirely.
 The extension system lets you add capabilities that would normally require separate infrastructure.

 Notable Extensions